KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 The process for creating Melspectograms is based on mapping the signal to Mel Scale using the Fourier Transform.
 This can then be represented as a heatmap of frequencies in Hz which are present in the audio.
 Figure @fig:spectogram shows an example of this on an audio track.

 This is a vital tool in determining how effectively frequency based effects are being modelled as it shows any changes to the EQ of the track.
+For a model to be considered successful, the spectogram from the model should look more similar to the spectogram of the VST than the clean signal.
+This demonstrates that the EQ profile of the model output is exhibiting the same changes that the VST made.

 ### Impulse Response